 As I saw the demand growing for landing page copywriting, I learned design as well.

-I’m now able to offer a full-package, landing page copywriting + design.
+I then offered a full-package, landing page copywriting + design.
 This combination is rare and quite valuable in the marketplace.

-Types of Freelance Writing Jobs
+Types of Freelance Writing Jobs for Beginners

 There are writing jobs that pay $5 an hour.
 There are also freelance writers who earn $2,000+ an hour.